AlexVasegaard/EOS/README.md

 - modified ELECTRE-III (ordinal)
 - topsis (ordinal)
 - WSA (ordinal)
-all scoring approaches contain representative variables to elicited information as opposed to using pairwise evaluations.
+Note, all scoring approaches contain representative variables to elicited information as opposed to using pairwise evaluations.

+And the solution procedure can be one of the following:
+ - GLPK (Large scale LPP solver from cvxopt - does not require API)
+ - ELPA (an extended longest path algorithm that can manage extremely large problem scenarios - does not require API)
+ - gurobi (large scale LPP solver from gurobi - REQUIRES API)
+ - PuLP (large scale LPP solver from PuLP - REQUIRES API)
+ - Random greedy approach (can manage large scale problems, but performs very poorly - only really applicable to showcase complexity)
+Note, some problem scnearios are too large for the LPP solvers to manage.

 ![alt text](single_scenario_map.PNG)